-Laryngitis is when the voice box or vocal cords become inflamed from overuse, irritation, or infection.
-There are two main types of laryngitis: chronic (long-term) and acute (short-term).
+Laryngitis is when your voice box or vocal cords become inflamed from overuse, irritation, or infection.
+The two main types of this condition are chronic (long-term) and acute (short-term) laryngitis.

-The inflammation that causes laryngitis can be tied to a variety of conditions.
+A variety of conditions can cause the inflammation that results in laryngitis.
 These include viral infections, environmental factors, and in rare cases, bacterial infections.

-Acute laryngitis is a temporary condition caused by an underlying viral infection.
-When the underlying infection is treated, acute laryngitis will go away.
-On the other hand, chronic laryngitis results from long-term exposure to irritating or toxic environmental factors.
-This type of laryngitis tends to be more severe and have longer lasting effects.
+Acute laryngitis is a temporary condition caused by an underlying infection or overuse.
+Treating the underlying condition will cause the laryngitis to go away.
+On the other hand, chronic laryngitis results from long-term exposure to irritants.
+This type of laryngitis tends to be more severe and have effects that last longer.

 - viral infections

-- straining vocal cords by yelling/talking more than normal
+- straining vocal cords by talking or yelling more than normal

 - bacterial infections (rare)